-Ardi is a Research Analyst in organised crime and policing.
+Ardi is a Research Fellow in organised crime and policing.
 His research currently focuses on the applications of intelligence and technology in the criminal justice system in the UK, in particular the use of big data, AI, and machine learning.
 More broadly, he has research interests in legal frameworks for the use of new technology in policing, the history of riots, urban disorder and violence in the UK, the role of AI in behavioural public policy, and trends in serious organised crime in the Western Balkans.

 Before joining RUSI, Ardi completed an MSc in International Social and Public Policy at the London School of Economics and Political Science.
 He achieved a Distinction in his dissertation, where he compared the extent to which UK governments were able to establish narratives following riots in 1981 and 2011 to serve their pre-determined policy agendas.
 Ardi also achieved a First Class degree in his undergraduate studies in BA Philosophy, Politics and Economics at King’s College London.